-These things to do in Sequoia and Kings Canyon are listed in order, starting from just outside the Ash Mountain entrance near Three Rivers on CA Hwy 198.
+If you're going to Sequoia and Kings Canyon in California, check out these things to do, which are listed in order, starting from just outside the Ash Mountain entrance near Three Rivers on CA Hwy 198.

 Kings Canyon: Summer Only